seanhig/spa-stack/README.md

 #### Initial API Creation

 This is covered in the respective project READMEs.
+C# and SpringBoot templates came from VSCode (C# and RedHat Java extensions respectively), ExpressJS used the express generator, but to support TypeScript and modern ESM the template was heavily modified, and now it _is_ the template.

+[ts-node](https://typestrong.org/ts-node/) made ExpressJS even better.

 ### Editorial